syndesisio/syndesis-qe/README.md

 If you have 4.x cluster, you can follow the docs for [configuring htpasswd](https://docs.openshift.com/container-platform/4.1/authentication/identity_providers/configuring-htpasswd-identity-provider.html)

-If you for some reason can't have 2 users (1 admin, 1 regular) - for example on eval clusters when the Syndesis is installed for you, you can use property `syndesis.config.one.user=true` to use only the regular user (specified by the config property `syndesis.config.ui.username`)
+If you for some reason can't have 2 users (1 admin, 1 regular) - for example on eval clusters when the Syndesis is installed for you, you can use property `syndesis.config.single.user=true` to use only the regular user (specified by the config property `syndesis.config.ui.username`)

 ### Scenarios
 Test scenarios are provided in Gherkin language in a BDD fashion.
 Located in `./resources`